 Furthermore, the FHA-insured HECM maximum claim amount is calculated at 150 percent of the Freddie Mac national conforming limit of $766,550.
 Notably, the HECM limit remains consistent across all locations, unaffected by variations in MSAs or counties.

-For a comprehensive list of FHA loan limits, including areas at the FHA ceiling and those falling between the floor and the ceiling, interested parties can refer to FHA's dedicated FHA Loan Limits webpage.
-This valuable resource provides clarity on the specific limits applicable to different counties, aiding borrowers and industry professionals alike in navigating the evolving landscape of FHA-backed mortgages.
+For a comprehensive list of FHA loan limits in Massachusetts and Rhode Island clients can refer to our FHA Loan webpage.
+This valuable resource provides clarity on the specific limits applicable to different counties, aiding borrowers in navigating the evolving landscape of FHA-backed mortgages.

 If you encounter any questions or uncertainties during your homebuying journey, be confident that Onshore Mortgage LLC is here to assist you.
 Our commitment revolves around providing tailored guidance and support, aiming to facilitate a smooth and well-informed experience at every stage of the process.
 Don't hesitate to contact us for any assistance you might require – we are here to help.